 3.1.
 Effect of cultivation technology on germination rate of Hoai Sơn plants

 The results summarize in Figure 1 shows that the germination rate of the treatments ranged from 95.3% to 98.0%.
 In which, the highest germination rate was observed in treatment 4 with value of 98.0%, attributed to the better moisture retention and soil aeration characteristics of this method.
 In contrast, treatment 3 had the lowest germination rate at 95.3%, which could be due to the lower moisture retention capacity of the plastic tubes.
 Hence, this suggests that planting in burlap bags may enhance the germination rate as compared to other treatments in this experiment.
-This results are in agreement with former work reported by Marsh et al. (2005) [3].
+These results are in agreement with former work reported [3].
 Moreover, the lower germination rate observed in the plastic tube treatment can be explained by the smaller surface area of the tube compared to the burlap bag, which, coupled with the soil medium, has a lower moisture retention capacity, thereby reducing the germination rate.
 This study did not evaluate the growing medium for plants in plastic tubes.
 Therefore, further research on suitable growing substrates for tube cultivation is needed to assess the effectiveness of using tubes as a cultivation method.

 Figure 1.
 Effect t of cultivation technology on germination rate of Hoai Sơn plants